JunjuanZheng/cluster_pooled_10x_ms/README.md

 # cluster_pooled_10x_ms
+# By: Kristin Muench
+# 2019/02/19

+README under construction...

-Analysis of 10x single cell RNA-Seq data (pooled samples) on cluster A line I wrote on my local computer
+Purpose: This is an analysis of 10x single cell RNA-Seq data (pooled samples) on our computational cluster.